 Hire a Tree Care Service

-Sometimes, these companies don’t clean up after their work, leaving debris all over the place, but hiring a tree care service can do the job for you completely and thoroughly.
+Sometimes, these companies don’t clean up after their work, leaving debris everywhere, but hiring a tree care service can do the job for you completely and thoroughly.

-You may have to pay for their services but you won’t be disappointed with the quality of their work.
-They will not only trim your tree, but they will also ensure its health.
+You may have to pay for their services, but you won’t be disappointed with the quality of their work.
+They will not only trim your tree but also ensure its health.

 Ultimately, trimming or removing branches from a tree by yourself is dangerous work.
 Injuries suffered from trimming trees near power lines can be fatal.

-This is why it is advisable that you don’t attempt to do the job by yourself.
+This is why you shouldn’t attempt to do the job by yourself.
 Call your electric utility company or a tree care service.
-You are going to need someone who has the experience, knowledge, and right equipment.
+You will need someone with the experience, knowledge, and right equipment.